Demy (singer)

-Dimitra Papadea (Δήμητρα Παπαδέα /el/; born 21 August 1991), known professionally as Demy, is a Greek singer.
+Dimitra Papadea (Δήμητρα Παπαδέα, /el/; born 21 August 1991), known professionally as Demy, is a Greek singer.
 She is signed with the Greek independent label Panik Records.
 She has released two studio albums, "#1" in 2012, which became platinum and "Rodino Oniro" in 2014, which became gold.
 In 2017, she released "Demy", a collection of all of her English songs and later she released the album "Kontra", including two new songs and older songs and collaborations that had not been included in an album up to that time.
-Demy has achieved 8 No.1 songs and 2 No.1 EPs (Extended Plays) on the Greek charts so far.
-She also combined music and acting by taking part in 5 musicals from 2012 to 2017.
+Demy has achieved eight No.1 songs and two No.1 EPs (Extended Plays) on the Greek charts so far.
+She also combined music and acting by taking part in five musicals from 2012 to 2017.

 Since the beginning of her career, Demy has been nominated 30 times for MAD Video Music Awards.
-Up to now, she has won 11 VMAs, including "Best New Artist" and "Best Female Artist" and she holds the record of the 4th most awarded artist in the history of the Greek VMAs.
+Up to now, she has won 11 VMAs, including "Best New Artist" and "Best Female Artist" and she is the fourth most awarded artist in the history of the Greek VMAs.
 She has been awarded by the "MAD VMA Cyprus" (Annual Cyprus Awards) and by the "SuperFM Radio Cyprus".
 Also, she won at the MTV Europe Music Awards (EMA) in the category "Best Greek Act", among other Greek artists and has been chosen as the favourite Greek artist at the international Nickelodeon Kids' Choice Awards 2018.

-In 2017, she represented Greece in the Eurovision Song Contest 2017, finishing in 10th place in the first semi-final and in 19th place in the Grand Final.
+In 2017, she represented Greece in the Eurovision Song Contest 2017, finishing in 19th place in the Grand Final.

 Biography

 At the age of five, she started taking piano lessons, something she continues to do to this day.
 Also, she currently takes vocal lessons as well.
 Jazz, Soul, Rock and Roll, and RandB are cited as musical influences.
 Her first favorite song growing up was "I'm Like a Bird" by Nelly Furtado.
 Apart from singing professionally, she is also a law school student in Athens.
 She has stated that she still aspires to finish law school, and not devote herself to music exclusively, even though her popularity as a musician is increasing.
 Her father (Epaminondas Papadeas) and sister (Romy Papadea) are also attorneys in Papadeas Law firm.

-Her mother Elena Boubouli is a Greek-American School owner of Masterlingua and Director of Studies for Epimorphosi Higher Education and Europe – Studies (medical studies abroad).
+Her mother Elena Boubouli is a Greek-American school owner of Masterlingua and Director of Studies for Epimorphosi Higher Education and Europe – Studies (medical studies abroad).